Leo-Rome-Pte-Ltd/aws-event/setup/MLflow.md

-## Manage your machine learning lifecycle with MLflow and Amazon SageMaker
+## Manage your machine learning lifecycle with MLflow

 ### Overview